schatsu/Laravel-Ecommerce-Project/README.md

 ## Roadmap

 - [ ] Product reviews and ratings
-- [ ] Multi-language support
 - [ ] Email notifications
-- [ ] Advanced analytics dashboard
-- [ ] API for mobile apps
 - [ ] Social login integration

 ## Contributing

-This project is currently in private development.
+This project is currently in active development.
 Contribution guidelines will be added once the project reaches a stable release.

 ## License